 In February 2008, the CICA Accounting Standards Board ("AcSB") confirmed that Canadian GAAP for publicly accountable enterprises will be converged with IFRS effective for fiscal years beginning on or after January 1, 2011.
-The Company will therefore be required to report using IFRS commencing with its unaudited interim consolidated financial statements for the three months ended July 31, 2011, which must include restated interim results for the prior period ended July 31, 2010 prepared on the same basis.
+The Company will therefore be required to report using IFRS commencing with its unaudited interim consolidated financial statements for the three months ended July 31, 2011, which must include restated interim results for the period ended July 31, 2010 prepared on the same basis.
 The conversion to IFRS will impact the Company's accounting policies, information technology and data system, internal control over financial reporting, and disclosure controls and procedures.
-The Company is currently evaluating the future impact of IFRS on its consolidated financial statements.